 1.5 If for any reason circumstances arise that may result in a claim to our professional indemnity insurers, you give us your permission to notify them.

 2.1 Our fees are calculated on the basis of time spent on your affairs by the principals of the firm and our staff (including any sub-contractors or consultants that we may employ) and on the levels of skill and responsibility involved.
-In addition we may charge disbursements of travel, postage for document return, accommodation, phone calls to mobile phones, and other expenses incurred in dealing with your affairs.
+In addition we may charge disbursements of travel, accommodation and other expenses incurred in dealing with your affairs.

 2.2 If it is necessary for us to carry out work that is outside the scope of the engagement currently in place with you, we will advise you of this.
 Any additional work will result in additional fees being charged.
 We would therefore like to point out that it is in your interests to ensure that the information your provide us with is completed to the agreed stage.

-2.3 If we agree a fixed fee with you for providing a specific range of services this will be the subject of a separate agreement.
-This agreement will set out the period which the fixed fee relates to and the services covered by it.
+2.3 It is usual for most of our self-assessment work to be on a fixed fee basis for a specific piece of work each year.
 If this fixed fee is not covered by a standing order or Go Cardless system, 50% of the fee is payable upon agreement of services.
 The final balance is due in accordance with the final invoice, normally within 14 days, or prior to filing your tax return.

 2.4 Where we have agreed that you will pay on an invoice rendered basis, invoices are payable in full (including disbursements) in accordance with the terms set out on the invoice.
 Any queries you have on our invoices must be notified to us within 7 days of receipt or we shall deem you to have accepted that payment is due.